 The Literary Arts Fund was initiated in 2023 by the Mellon Foundation as a collaborative effort with the Ford Foundation, Hawthornden Foundation, Lannan Foundation, John D. and Catherine T. MacArthur Foundation, Poetry Foundation, and an anonymous foundation, each of which made a one-time lead gift to establish the fund.

-Over more than two years, these seven foundations have collectively studied articles and research about the nonprofit literary arts field, and met with and heard from writers and leaders in the field.
+Over more than two years, these seven foundations collectively studied articles and research about the nonprofit literary arts field, and met with and heard from writers and leaders in the field.
 This work has underscored the little funding the nonprofit literary arts field has annually received and has in part informed the priorities and strategies of the Literary Arts Fund.

-Literature continues to be the least-funded artistic discipline in the United States, receiving just 1.9% of the $5 billion in grants given to the arts, according to 2023 data collected from Candid, an organization that tracks information about nonprofits.
+According to the Literary Arts Fund’s research, literature continues to be the least-funded artistic discipline in the United States, receiving just 1.9% of the $5 billion in grants given to the arts, according to 2023 data collected from Candid, an organization that tracks information about nonprofits.
 Additional challenges to the literary arts field have included rising operational costs and the ongoing pressures of a shifting publishing and funding landscape.

 What will the Literary Arts Fund do?